rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 "some text" === 1 //does not compile
 ```

 In fact, `===` _does not have a type_.
 It is a built-in JS operator.
 TS applies semantic narrowing rules to the code that uses it.
-This complex approach is needed to provide type safety and achieve compatibility with JS at the same time.
+This complex approach is needed to provide type safety while maintaining compatibility with JS.
-TS's semantic rules prevent something like `someText === someNumber` from compiling,
+TS's semantic rules prevent non unifying types like `someText === someNumber` from compiling,
-except, this safety is fragile and assumes that `someText` or `someNumber` are not accidentally widened to `unknown` by the type inference.
-And TS uses a similar approach for other built-in JS operators.
+except, this safety is fragile and breaks when `someText` or `someNumber` are accidentally widened to `unknown` by the type inference.
+TS uses a similar approach for other built-in JS operators.

 The impacts of accidental widening to `unknown` on static verification are hard to predict.
 I attribute this quote to Paul Phillips (former Scala's compiler engineer).
 These are not his exact words, the quote is from memory:

 > "There is nothing obviously wrong.
 What is wrong is not obvious."

-I look at it this way: in TS, type safety is designed to work most of the time.
+I look at it this way: The TS type checker behaves predictably most of the time.
-If more is needed TS may be not the right choice, but what TS gives us is still much better than plain JS.
+If more solid type checking is needed, Reason ML, Elm, or PureScript are better choices.
+TS is much better than plain JS.

 **General safety concerns about `unknown`:**
 Developers, like me, who had spent decades working in languages like Java and then switch to a typed FP language see immediate
 safety benefits just because there isn't any top type.
 The concern about `unknown` is that it can be used with many JS functions and operators.
-These operations effectively bypass the type checking.
-Generic functions lose safety, generics are not generic if a type variable uses a JS function in a very specific way.

-_A statement about everything is either trivial or incorrect_.

-Since I just made it, I wonder which one is it?
-Ignoring this paradox,
+Such use is not type safe, similarly to how Java's `Object` methods are not type safe.
+These JS functions and operators are not implemented very well from the type safety point of view.
-consider for example `JSON.stringify` which accepts `unknown`.
+Consider for example `JSON.stringify` which accepts `unknown`.
 Does this expression (it returns `undefined`) make much sense to you: `JSON.stringify(() => {})`?
+Generic functions lose safety too, generics are not _generic_ if a generically typed function parameter can use a _specific_ JS function.

 Something like `unknown` is probably the only way for TS to achieve JS compatibility, nonetheless it is not ideal.